 Underwater surveys

 Coral reefs were surveyed at 320 sites between 2016 and 2020 in four countries spanning three marine ecoregions (Tropical Atlantic: Belize; Western Indian Ocean: Madagascar; Southwest Pacific: Fiji, Solomon Islands).
-Reefs included areas without fisheries regulations (open-access in Madagascar) and, in all four countries, those with partial fisheries management (e.g. time and area closures, gear restrictions) and no-take zones.
+Reefs included areas without fisheries regulations (open-access in Madagascar) and, in all four countries, those with partial fisheries management (e.g., time and area closures, gear and access restrictions) and no-take zones.
 22 sites were surveyed in Belize (2019, 2020), 168 sites in Fiji (2016-2019), 75 sites in Madagascar (2015, 2016, 2020) and 59 sites in the Solomon Islands (2016, 2018, 2019).
 Some sites were surveyed in multiple years, such that the total number of reef surveys was 333.
 Fish were surveyed using belt transects (5 x 50 m in 79% of surveys, 10 x 50 m in 14% of surveys, 2 x 30 m in 7% of surveys), for 1-8 transects at each site (median replicates = 3).
-Fish were sized to the nearest cm (Belize, Madagascar) or in 5-cm bins (up to 40 cm, then nearest cm; Fiji, Solomon Islands), identified to species-level, and enumerated.
-We converted fish lengths to mass using published length-weight relationships [17], and estimated the biomass (kg ha-1) of each observed fish.
-We excluded fish less than 5 cm in length, damselfish species that are not targeted in fisheries, and highly mobile elasmobranch species that are difficult to survey accurately [18].
+Countries with the highest replication (Belize, 5-8 transects) had smaller transect areas (92% of sites = 60 m2), whereas countries with the lowest replication (Madagascar, 1-3 transects) had the largest transects (≥250 m2).
+On each transect, fish were sized to the nearest cm (Belize, Madagascar) or in 5-cm bins (up to 40 cm, then nearest cm; Fiji, Solomon Islands), identified to species-level, and enumerated.
+We converted fish lengths to mass using published length-weight relationships [19], and estimated the biomass (kg ha-1) of each observed fish.
+We excluded fish less than 5 cm in length, damselfish species that are not targeted in fisheries, and highly mobile elasmobranch species that are difficult to survey accurately [20].
 Benthic surveys were conducted during fish surveys using point intercept transects, with benthic taxa identified at every 50 cm point along a 50 m transect line.
-All data data were extracted from MERMAID (https://datamermaid.org/).
+All surveys were conducted by the Wildlife Conservation Society and archived onthe MERMAID online data platform (https://datamermaid.org/).

 Nutrient concentrations of fish tissue

-Nutrient content in fishes is predicted by phylogeny and multiple ecological traits, including body size, feeding pathway, trophic level, and habitat use [5,13].
-[22,23] We predicted the concentration (100 g-1) of calcium, iron, selenium, zinc, vitamin A, and omega-3 fatty acids in the raw muscle tissue of each reef fish species, using a hierarchical Bayesian model, available on Fishbase [3,20].
-We then used information on recommended nutrient intakes [24] to estimate the nutrient density of each species [25,26], defined as the contribution of one 100 g fillet portion to recommended daily intakes, summed across all six nutrients, for adult women (18-65 years old).
+Nutrient content in fishes was predicted by phylogeny and multiple ecological traits, including body size, feeding pathway, trophic level, and habitat use [3,15].
+These nutrient predictions have been statistically robust, and have enabled nutrient concentrations and yields to be estimated from survey and fisheries landings data to address a diversity of questions related to fisheries and human health [21,22].
+We predicted the concentration (100 g-1) of calcium, iron, selenium, zinc, vitamin A, and omega-3 fatty acids in the raw muscle tissue of each reef fish species, using a hierarchical Bayesian model, available on Fishbase [3,19].
+We then used information on recommended nutrient intakes [23] to estimate the nutrient density of each species [24,25], defined as the contribution of one 100 g fillet portion to recommended daily intakes, summed across all six nutrients, for adult women (18-65 years old).
 The contribution of each nutrient is capped at 100%, thus preventing highly concentrated nutrients (e.g., selenium) from dominating nutrient density values.

 Fish biomass production